mlbeau/Kaggle_DSB/README.md

    This program loads the systole and diastole models and best weights saved in weights_systole_best.hd5 and weights_diastole_best.hd5 respectively.
 Validation data is loaded into memory from the data stored in X_validate.npy and        ids_validate.npy.

    pred_systole and pred_diastole variables are constructed with the models using validation data.
-Predictive Cumumlative Distribution Functions are formed with real_to_cdf utility which incorporates predicted values and RMSE loss values for sigma.
+Predictive Cumumlative Distribution Functions are formed with real_to_cdf utility developed by Marko Jocic which incorporates predicted values and RMSE loss values for sigma.